 Still have questions?
-Feel free to contact one of our Financial Aid advisors at NYFinAid@ice.edu or (888) 921-CHEF.
+Feel free to contact one of our Financial Aid advisors.

-Students wishing to apply for Federal Financial Aid need to complete the Free Application for Federal Student Aid (FAFSA) by going online to www.FAFSA.gov.
-The ICE Federal School Code is: 041443.
+Students wishing to apply for Federal Financial Aid programs need to complete the Free Application for Federal Student Aid (FAFSA®) by going online to www.FAFSA.gov.
+The ICE Federal School Codes are:

-You will receive an immediate response once you submit your FAFSA indicating your FAFSA has been received.
-In approximately two to three weeks you will receive a Student Aid Report (SAR) with information for your ICE Financial Aid advisor.
+You will receive an immediate response once you submit your FAFSA® indicating it has been received.
+In approximately two to three weeks, you will receive a Student Aid Report (SAR) with information for your ICE Financial Aid advisor.

-No, our Office of Student Financial Services will receive an electronic copy of your SAR.
+No, our Office of Student Financial Services will receive an electronic copy of your Student Aid Report (SAR).

-If you are a dependent (under 24) student, your financial information and your parents’ financial information are used to determine eligibility.
+If you are a dependent student (under 24 years old), your financial information and your parents’ financial information are used to determine financial aid eligibility.
 Certain aid is based partly on household income.
-Independent students only need to supply their income information.
+Independent students (over 24 years old) only need to supply their income information.

-If there are changes to your circumstances which may affect your eligibility, you may qualify for a special condition review.
-To submit for a review, you will need to complete the Special Circumstance Form found on our website here.
+If there are changes to your circumstances which may affect your financial aid eligibility, you may qualify for a special condition review.
+Click here to learn how to correct or update your FAFSA® form.

-Certain federal tax benefits may be available to you if you are paying educational costs for yourself or another student who is member of your immediate family in many instances.
+Certain federal tax benefits may be available to you if you are paying educational costs for yourself or, in many instances, another student who is a member of your immediate family.
 Students may be able to deduct qualified educational expenses paid during the year for themselves, their spouses or dependents.
 For more information, click here.

 A subsidized loan is a need-based loan.
 Qualification for need-based loans is determined by the government.
-There is a six month grace period and the interest is paid by the government up until six months after you graduate, withdraw or stop attending.
-Unsubsidized loans are non-need based loans.
-There is also a six month grace period, but the interest is billed once the loan has been disbursed to your account.
+There is a six-month grace period to start repayment and the interest is paid by the government until six months after you graduate, withdraw or stop attending.
+Unsubsidized loans are non-need-based loans.
+There is also a six-month grace period to start repayment, but the interest is billed once the loan has been disbursed to your account.
 Any unpaid interest will be accrued and capitalized.

 Federal loans do not require a co-signer.
 However, you may need a credit worthy co-signer to secure a private loan.

-Yes, ICE does offer a payment plan which can be paid over an average of six months.
+Yes, ICE does offer an installment payment plan which can be paid over an average of six months.
 Payment plans will include a finance charge but do not incur interest.

 Yes, federal loans can be consolidated.
 You cannot consolidate private loans with federal loans.